-SAN FRANCISCO — Perhaps Facebook’s chief executive, Mark Zuckerberg, should ditch the hoodie and dress up as a mobile phone for Halloween.
+SAN FRANCISCO — Perhaps Facebook’s chief executive, Mark Zuckerberg, should ditch the hoodie and dress up as a mobile phone for Halloween in Mobile Ads.

 Facebook’s chief, Mark Zuckerberg.
 The company’s third-quarter earnings beat expectations.